 The team discover untold tales of explorers around our shores, and far beyond, including a stop-off down under in Australia.

 In Cornwall, Nick Crane uncovers the most astonishing artistic exploration of Britain's coast.
-Two hundred years ago a young artist, William Daniell, embarked on a ten-year journey around the edge of Britain to produce hundreds of full-colour illustrations in the age before photography.
-But who was the forgotten companion who travelled with him, and what made these two artist explorers mysteriously split up and go their separate ways?
+200 years ago a young artist, William Daniell, embarked on a ten-year journey around the edge of Britain to produce hundreds of colour illustrations in the age before photography.
+But who was the forgotten companion who travelled with him, and what made these two artist explorers mysteriously go their separate ways?

 Mark Horton reveals the story of explorer and adventurer Lachlan Macquarie.
 Born on a tiny Scottish Isle two centuries ago, he went on to establish the country he named Australia.
 Scotsman Major general Lachlan Macquarie is virtually unknown in Britain, but he is a hero down under, heralded as the 'Father of Australia'.
 How did Macquarie and his wife Elizabeth manage to defy the British establishment to lay the foundations both for present-day Sydney and the new nation of Australia, using convict labour and radical social reforms?

 Tessa Dunlop investigates the hidden history of the Pilgrim Fathers.
 Why did the Pilgrims flee Britain to live in Holland for ten years before their eventual voyage to found modern America?
 Tessa discovers how these English explorers for religious freedom created the archetypal American celebration of Thanksgiving from a tradition they learnt in the Netherlands.